Biden team searching for new ways to slow border surge

 The administration is also preparing to roll out additional legal pathways that would not require asylum seekers to physically present themselves at the border, according to an aide with knowledge of the plans, who spoke on the condition of anonymity to discuss an initiative that had not been formally announced.

-Overall, Monday’s moves were aimed at complementing other recent action, such as reopening a program to reunite certain children from El Salvador, Guatemala and Honduras with parents living legally in the U.S.
+Overall, Monday’s moves were aimed at complementing other recent actions, such as reopening a program to reunite certain children from El Salvador, Guatemala and Honduras with parents living legally in the United States.

-White House officials said they were focused on two particularly pressing goals: creating more space for the children who are currently being held, and moving them swiftly into more permanent homes.
+White House officials said they were focused on two particularly pressing goals: creating more space for the children who are currently being held, and moving them swiftly into more-permanent homes.

 To that end, city and county officials in San Diego announced Monday that the San Diego Convention Center would be used temporarily as a shelter for unaccompanied migrant children in the care of the Department of Health and Human Services.
 The convention center will be used for about three months, officials said.